Yamla Pagla Deewana: Box office

-Soundtrack
+Music and soundtrack

-The music of the film is composed by Laxmikant-Pyarelal, Anu Malik, RDB, Nouman Javaid, Sandesh Shandilya, Rahul Seth, and Sanjoy Chowdhary.
-The lyrics are penned by Anand Bakshi, RDB, Rahul Seth, Nouman Javaid, Anu Malik, Irshad Kamil & Dharmendra.
+The music for the film’s songs was composed by Laxmikant–Pyarelal, Anu Malik, Sandesh Shandilya, Nouman Javaid, RDB and Rahul B. Seth.
+The lyrics of the songs were penned by Anand Bakshi, Dharmendra, Irshad Kamil, Anu Malik, Rahul B. Seth and RDB.
+The background score of the movie was done by Sanjoy Chowdhury.

 "Tinku Jiya" composed by Anu Malik was a chartbuster in 2011.
-The title song is the remake of the same song from the film Pratigya which was sung by Mohammed Rafi.
+The title song is the remake of the same song from the film Pratigya which was sung by Mohammed Rafi and incidentally featured Dharmendra.

 Track listing

 Sequel

 The sequel was announced after the success of the original, and the project began filming in September 2012.
 The first look of the film was also unveiled after its first schedule was completed also in September 2012.
-The sequel features the trio of Dharmendra, Sunny Deol and Bobby Deol reprising their roles, with Neha Sharma and debutant Kristina Akheeva as female leads.
-Yamla Pagla Deewana 2 released on 7 June 2013, and received mixed to negative response.
+The sequel features the trio of Dharmendra, Sunny Deol and Bobby Deol reprising their roles, with debutant Kristina Akheeva and Neha Sharma as female leads.
+Yamla Pagla Deewana 2 released on 7 June 2013, and received mixed response but was a box office success.
 The third installment of the series was released on 31 August 2018 reprising the original lead male actors and Kirti Kharbanda as actress.
 The film generally received negative reviews and was a box office disaster.